jedahan/baculus/docs/software.md

 ![8. wifi](../../../../../Users/micro/Desktop/8. wifi.png)

-You can connect to this network and start chatting via scuttlebutt!
+You can connect to this network and start chatting!